-"[...S]uppose you bake 100 loaves of bread, each time following a recipe that is meant to produce a loaf weighing 1,000 grams.
+[S]uppose you bake 100 loaves of bread, each time following a recipe that is meant to produce a loaf weighing 1,000 grams.
 By chance you will sometimes add a bit more or a bit less flour or milk, or a bit more or less moisture may escape in the oven.
-If in the end each of a myriad of possible causes adds or subtracts a few grams, the [CLT] says that the weight of your loaves will vary according to the normal distribution."
-Mlodinow 2008, p.
-144.
+If in the end each of a myriad of possible causes adds or subtracts a few grams, the [CLT] says that the weight of your loaves will vary according to the normal distribution.
+(Mlodinow [2008], p.
+144)

-Virtually any textbook on applied statistics or a field that relies heavily on statistics (e.g., population ecology) that mentions the CLT includes a similar statement.
+Virtually any textbook on applied statistics, or a field that relies heavily on statistics (for example, population ecology), that mentions the CLT includes a similar statement.
 When read literally, some of these texts are claiming that a mathematical theorem explains an empirical fact:

-"The [CLT] explains why the normal distribution arises so commonly and why it is generally an excellent approximation for the mean of a collection of data (often with as few as 10 variables)."
-Gregersen 2010, p.
-295.
+The [CLT] explains why the normal distribution arises so commonly and why it is generally an excellent approximation for the mean of a collection of data (often with as few as 10 variables).
+(Gregersen [2010], p.
+295)